 I have learned a lot since then.
 It is good for students to be noticed, to be seen by their teacher.
 But it is only a start, not enough by itself.
-They must noticed and be noticed by each other as well.
+They must notice and be noticed by each other as well.

-Today, many children in kindergartens, elementary and middle schools around the country launch their school days in Morning Meetings.
+Today, many children in schools around the country launch their school days in Morning Meetings.
 All classroom members—grown-ups and students—gather in a circle, greet each other, listen and respond to each other’s news, practice academic and social skills, and look forward to the events in the day ahead.
 Morning Meeting is a particular and deliberate way to begin the day, a way that builds a community of caring and motivated learners.

 The way we begin each day in our classroom sets the tone for learning and speaks volumes about what and whom we value, about our expectations for the way we will treat each other, and about the way we believe learning occurs.

-Morning Meeting provides an arena where distinctions that define social, emotional and academic skills fade, and learning becomes an integrated experience.
+Morning Meeting provides an arena where distinctions that define social, emotional, and academic skills fade, and learning becomes an integrated experience.

 All those skills—skills essential to academic achievement—must be modeled, experienced, practiced, extended, and refined in the context of social interaction.
-Morning Meeting is a form in which all that happens.
+Morning Meeting is a forum in which all that happens.
 It is not an add-on, something extra to make time for, but rather an integral part of the day’s planning and curriculum.

 The Morning Meeting Book, by Roxann Kriete